Call MN: (800) 969-5166 Call WI: (800)305-3040

 3) Magnetic Removal

-Once the size of the materials is reduced, it becomes effortless to separate them through use of a magnet.
-A magnetic device runs over the metals, plastics, and glass.
+Once the size of the materials lessens, it becomes effortless to separate them through the use of a magnet.
+A magnetic device runs over metals, plastics, and glass.
 The magnet attracts metal such as iron, steel, and others.
 This leaves out the plastic and glass behind that is picked and used accordingly.

 4) Water Separation